davidkel/davidkel.github.io/docs/Performance/FabricPerformance.md

 In general the decision whether or not to use PDC's (Private Data Collections) will be an application architecture decision rather than a performance decision but for awareness it should be noted that, for example, using a PDC to store an asset verses using the world state (shown in the benchmarks later) will result in approximately half the TPS.

+### Single channel vs Multiple channel architecture

+When designing your application, consideration should be given to whether a single channel or multiple channels can be utilised.
+If data silos are not a problem for a given application scenario, The application could be architected to use multiple channels to improve the performance as previously mentioned it possible to utilise more of the peer resource if more than one channel is active.

 ## Couchdb considerations

 As mentioned earlier CouchDB is not recommended for high throughput applications, but if you do plan to use it these are the things that need to be considered.